 Most of my coworkers (myself included) didn’t have time for socializing for at least 2-3 years after moving to San Jose.
 The pace of daily life in San Jose is intense and the pressure is real.

 Take that for what you will.
-I’ve found myself close to burn out a handful of times in the years I’ve lived here.
+I’ve found myself close to burn out a handful of times since moving to San Jose.
 So if you’re looking to strike a healthy work-life balance, you may find little respite while living in San Jose.

 #3.
 Home prices will make you cry

 In connection to the high cost of living in San Jose, another thing to be mindful of is the obnoxious housing market.
 With median home prices clocking in at $1.245 million, don’t expect to land a house without substantial savings.